-While a degree and strong analytical skills can certainly help you succeed in trading, they will do little good without live practise.
+While a degree and strong analytical skills can certainly help you succeed in trading, they will do little good without live practice.

-Some believe mastery requires 10,000 hours of practise.
+Some believe mastery requires 10,000 hours of practice.
 Generating success in trading will likely necessitate similar diligence.

 There are two types of trading simulation software.

 The first one uses a simple algorithm to mimic the broader market.
 The second one is a sophisticated trading platform, which offers a far more realistic market experience.
 While both can be useful, the latter provides much greater value.
 Let's review the most important factors involved in selecting the right trading software.

 Having a live pricing feed is crucial to trading simulation software.
 This feature will provide you with real-time price data.
 Without this information, you will not be able to evaluate your trades effectively.

 When you're ready to begin practising with a demo account, it's important to use a paper amount close to the sum you expect to use for live trading.

 Remember that any strategy you use should incorporate stop-losses, take-profits, and margin levels.